-Summarise To provide a brief account giving the main points of a The learner will be expected to examine a topic or set of information and topic or range of topics. condense it into a concise summary that captures the essential points, themes, or arguments, without including unnecessary details.
-The learner should be able to demonstrate the ability to distill complex or extensive information into its core components and present it in a clear and coherent manner focusing on the most significant aspects and omitting extraneous details.
-Use The learner will be expected to use a system, process or tool in a practical system or process. assessment activity requiring them to apply theoretical knowledge or skills in real-world scenarios to demonstrate competency and understanding.
+s Summarise To provide a brief account giving the main points of a The learner will be expected to examine a topic or set of information and topic or range of topics. condense it into a concise summary that captures the essential points, themes, or arguments, without including unnecessary details.
+The learner should be able to demonstrate the ability to distill complex or extensive information into its core components and present it in a clear and coherent manner focusing on the most significant aspects and omitting extraneous details. s Use To employ something for a particular purpose; operate a The learner will be expected to use a system, process or tool in a practical system or process. assessment activity requiring them to apply theoretical knowledge or skills in real-world scenarios to demonstrate competency and understanding.